AI Prompts for Commerce Engine

 lib/

-storefront.ts — Re-export storefront function
+storefront.ts — createNextjsStorefront() config, export storefront instance

 Key patterns:

-- Auth: Email OTP login via Server Actions in app/auth/actions.ts
+- Auth: Email OTP login via Server Actions in app/auth/actions.ts using await serverStorefront()

 - Error handling: Use { data, error } pattern everywhere